cockroachdb/docs/cockroachcloud/create-your-cluster.md

 - Frankfurt (`europe-west3`)
 - Zurich (`europe-west6`)

-If you want to create a cluster in a disabled region, please [contact Support](https://support.cockroachlabs.com).
+If you want to create a cluster in a disabled or unavailable region, please [contact Support](https://support.cockroachlabs.com).

 ## Step 4.
 Select the number of nodes